-N95s for voluntary use
+N95's for voluntary use

-Face coverings now include N95s on a voluntary basis.
+Face coverings now include N95's on a voluntary basis.
 Voluntary basis means that the wearer does not have to complete a medical evaluation or supervised fit testing to use it.
-Because of this the N95, in this case, is considered a face covering and not a respirator, but generally offers greater protection than other face coverings.
+Because of this the N95, in this case, is considered a face covering and not a respirator but generally offers greater protection than other face coverings.

-If you would like to use an N95, you will be given a one-page document that explains their use and how to correctly put them on and take them off.
-You will be asked to sign that you received this face covering.
+If you would like to use an N95 please visit one of these locations above.
+You will be given a one-page document that explains their use and how to correctly put them on and take them off and you will be asked to sign that you received this face covering.